The Women in Finance Charter

 We believe that gender diversity is an essential part of our business and supports our standards, culture, and emphasis on quality in all that we do.

-At present, we have a significant percentage of female workers with women accounting for over 50% of both our workforce and senior management team.
+At present, we have a significant percentage of female workers with women accounting for over 50% of our team.

 We believe this is unusual in the financial services sector, and as such our targets focus on maintaining this balance and continuing to support the careers of woman as part of our overall development.